damionas/Predict-the-cancellation-of-Hotel-Booking-for-Dees-Hotel/README.md

       Problem Statements:
           1. Where do the guests come from ?
-          2. Prices of Hotels across year
+          2. How much do guests pay for a room per night?
           3.